digitalinteraction/livingdata-docs/using-living-data-admin-panel.md

   * For a specific deployment group, individual pages for each participant which should be inserted into an envelope.
 These documents are used to program activity sensors for participants.

 * Sign-out Sheet:

   * Printable document for a deployment group that should be used to sign-out devices when they are being collected by participants.

 * Sign-In Sheet:
   * Printable document for a deployment group that should be used to sing back in devices when they are being returned by participants.

+## Status List

+The status list shows the current status of all participants.
+You can use this list to identify devices that have not returned, participants who are currently wearing sensors and other useful information to aid in the workflow.

+To email a specific group of people, `filter` the list to display them, and then select `Export`

+Selecting the `email` export option allows the text to be pasted into an email client directly.